-If baby won’t sleep and is overstimulated when you try to comfort him then cry it out (controlled crying, extinction, etc.) may help.
+If baby won’t sleep and is overstimulated when you try to comfort him then cry it out (controlled crying, extinction, self-soothing, etc.) may help.

 Controlled crying and cry it out explained